SharSrivastava87/TSADepression/README.md

 ```

 2. Version Two of Bespoke Model

-- This second model included more dense and convelututions layers, and showed subsatinal improvemnt from the prior.
+- This second model included more dense and convolutional layers, and showed substantial improvement from the prior.
 We also added more trainable parameters.
-- Folowing 50 epochs of training, the best checkpoint from this iteration yeilded MAE's of 1.620 and 2.918 with consistently tapering loss
+- Following 50 epochs of training, the best checkpoint from this iteration yielded MAEs of 1.620 and 2.918 with consistently tapering loss.
-- However this mdoel was a lot more computationaly exahustive and requried use to utilize more gpus for training (2 x NVIDIA 1080ti's)
+- However, this model was a lot more computationally exhaustive and required us to utilize more GPUs for training (2 x NVIDIA 1080ti's).

 ```python